notesbytom/notesbytom/cisco-asa/cisco-asa-license-reservation.md

 ability to transfer Smart Licensing telemetry files regularly.

-To license completely offline, you will need to purchase a special Permanent License Reservation SKU which Cisco Global Licensing can provide.
+To license completely offline, you will need to purchase a special Permanent License Reservation SKU which Cisco Global Licensing Support can provide (SKU Pattern Examples: -PU-, or -BPU).
+PU is short for Permanent Universal.
 This type of licensing requires special validation and approval by Cisco.

 ## Permanent License Reservation Commands